Tunnock's: History

-Since 2005, Tunnock's has sponsored the Tour of Mull, an annual car rally held on the Isle of Mull.
+From 2005 until 2015, Tunnock's has sponsored the Tour of Mull, an annual car rally held on the Isle of Mull.

-In September 2010, Tunnock's workers in Uddingston, Lanarkshire, conducted two 24-hour strikes during contract negotiations.
+In September 2010, Tunnock's workers in Uddingston, conducted two 24-hour strikes during contract negotiations.
 At main issue were salaries, with management having originally offered an increase of 1%, followed by a second offer of 2%.
 The dispute was resolved in October 2010 with agreement on a 2.5% increase backdated to the start of July 2010, followed by a 2.5% increase in July 2011.

 In November 2015, Tunnock's made a donation of £250,000 to an appeal for an independent lifeboat station at St Abbs.

 Scottish identity

 Tunnocks has been described as an iconic Scottish brand and its packaging features the Scottish lion rampant.
-Having been a Scottish, family owned company since it was formed, this remains a feature of its identity.
+Having been a Scottish, family-owned company since it was formed, this remains a feature of its identity.

-In an April 2012 interview with The Herald, Managing Director Boyd Tunnock described himself as "Nationalist British" on the question of Scottish independence.
+In an April 2012 interview with The Herald, managing director Boyd Tunnock described himself as "Nationalist British" on the question of Scottish independence.

 In the 2014 Commonwealth Games opening ceremony in Glasgow, dancers dressed as Tunnock's teacakes danced around the main performers near the start of the Scottish-themed show.
 Sales of Tunnock's tea cakes were 62% higher at Waitrose the day after the ceremony.

 In 2016 this association with Scottish identity raised concerns about the company playing down its origins, when an advertising campaign on London Underground chose to omit the Lion Rampant and label their teacakes as "Tunnock’s Great British Teacake".
 Boyd Tunnock explained "Down south, people wouldn’t know it as Scottish."

 In July 2017 Tunnock's announced it would be branding their wafer creams sold in Japan, as "Made in Great Britain".
-The company, however, did not have high hopes of success in the Japanese market.
+The company did not have high hopes of success in the Japanese market.
 "The Japanese don’t like caramel wafers.
 It’s a cultural thing - they say they are too chewy."